juhokim/juhokim.github.io/_pages/publications.md

 Detecting Evolutionary Patterns of Cancers using Consensus Trees \
 Sarah Christensen, **Juho Kim**, Nicholas Chia, Oluwasanmi Koyejo and Mohammed El-Kebir \
 Bioinformatics, 2020 \
-Also presented in the Proceedings of the European Conference on Computational Biology (ECCB), 2020
+Also presented in European Conference on Computational Biology (ECCB), 2020

 Teaching Syntax by Adversarial Distraction \
 **Juho Kim**, Christopher Malon and Asim Kadav \
-Proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP) Workshop on Fact Extraction and Verifiaction (FEVER), 2018
+Conference on Empirical Methods in Natural Language Processing (EMNLP) Workshop on Fact Extraction and Verifiaction (FEVER), 2018

 Kapre: On-GPU Audio Preprocessing Layers for a Quick Implementation of Deep Neural Network Models with Keras \
 Keunwoo Choi, Deokjin Joo, and **Juho Kim** \
-Proceedings of the International Conference on Machine Learning (ICML) Workshop on Machine Learning for Music Discovery, 2017
+International Conference on Machine Learning (ICML) Workshop on Machine Learning for Music Discovery, 2017

 Inferring developmental trajectories from single-cell RNA sequencing data via variational auto-encoder \